rozlynboutin/microbiome_helper/Metagenomics-Tutorial-Downsampled.md

     run_pre_humann.pl -p 2 -d /home/shared/kegg/diamond_db/kegg.reduced -o pre_humann ./fastq/*

 However, this would take several hours to complete (this is much faster when more CPUs are used).
-The HUMAnN step would take an additional 10 minutes to complete.
+The HUMAnN step would take at least 10 minutes to complete.

 To make things easier the output for all 30 samples has been pre-computed and is located in  “./pre-computed_results/humann_output”.